November 11, 2014

 Limited funding for travel expenses (up to $500.00 if traveling from Asia, $300.00 if traveling by airplane in North America, including local transportation; and up to $100.00 by automobile or train, including tolls and incidentals) will only be available to participants who present papers, one person per institution .
 We realize this may not be sufficient to cover the actual cost of travel, but we hope you will be able to secure additional funds from your home institution.
 Breakfast, lunch, and dinner will be provided on Saturday for all participants.

-We strongly encourage replies and returns by email .
-Reply forms can be downloaded below and are to be submitted by mail to the following address:
+We strongly encourage presentation submissions and replies by email.
+Presenters should submit a Reply form, which can be downloaded below and is to be submitted to the following address:

 Ms. Xin Zou